LHNCBC/lforms/next/README.md

 ## Dev Env setup (Temporarily when the lforms and the this 'next' version co-exist in the same project)
-* In the currnet lforms project:
+* Build FHIR libs in the current lforms project:
 1. Check out the 'next' branch (or the branch you are working on) from git repository
 1. `source bashrc.lforms` (make sure node dir is availabel at ~/)
 1. `npm ci`
 1. `bower install` (You may need to run `source bashrc.lforms` again.)
-1. `npm run build` (Optional, the 'next' lforms needs the fhir libs, which are already in git.
-This is to rebuild FHIR libs. `npm run test` does not work.)
+1. `npm run build` (The FHIR libs are located in `dist/latest/fhir/lformsFHIRAll.min.js`)
 * In the 'next' lforms project:
 1. `cd next`
 1. `source bashrc.next`